This year Belgium enters the European BISC-E Challenge for the first time. We are looking forward to great innovative ideas from our students and …

 Last week two student teams competed for the Dutch ticket to the European final of BISC-E, the competition in which students design a product or …

-The challenge is open for 4th year students of university of applied sciences (HBO) and university students (BSc and MSc) in the Netherlands.
+The challenge is open for students enrolled in a programme at a Belgium Higher Education Institution, either in the final year of a Bachelor's degree or in a Bachelor or Masters programme at the moment of registration.
 Due to the multidisciplinary character of the challenge it is recommended to embody multiple disciplines in your team, of which exact science should be one.
 Team members can come from different institutions.

 Participating in BISC-E will give you valuable experience in the emerging bio-based work field, in developing a new product or process with all its aspects and in presenting innovative ideas for a panel of experts.
 On top of that there are great prizes to be won: